kbrgl/website/data/posts/first-byte-latency.md

 But that work doesn't matter if we can't deliver generated audio to the user as quickly as possible.
 So we also spend a lot of time thinking end-to-end about how to make that happen, whether that's by replicating our service across the globe or optimizing our client-side code.

-In this post, I'll share three fixes for lower first-byte latency—how long it takes the first byte to reach the user—that had the lowest effort-to-impact ratio for us.
+In this post, I'll share a few fixes for lower first-byte latency—how long it takes the first byte to reach the user—that had the lowest effort-to-impact ratio for us.

 ## 1. Avoid preflight requests by setting the `Access-Control-Max-Age` header